aditya109/atomic/README.md

 # shazam ⚡️
-Just a safe and better alternative http to curl for golang
+Just a safe and better http-to-curl for golang
 --------

 `shazam` is a plugin which is used to print curl for your HTTP requests, in pre-flight scenarios.